 - Discernment: Decide whether what's happening has hologram aspects to it.

 - Deliberation: Figure out what can usefully be done with that knowledge (such as where to intervene in the system) and make a decision on how to act.

 - Receive feedback, which leads into further awareness.

-Fractal is another term often used to talk about this phenomenon.
+Hologram is another term often used to talk about this phenomenon.
 Another earlier name for this pattern was "As Above, So Below."